-$H{al.l}$ : There is a significant relationship between ownership concentration and performance among Bahraini companies.
+Ha1.1: There is a significant relationship between ownership concentration and performance among Bahraini companies.

-3.2.2 Institutional ownership and performance
+3.1.2 Institutional ownership and performance

 Reviewed previous studies concerning the relation between institutional ownership and company performance indicated a positive, significant statistical relationship between the two variables like (Wan, 1999).
-Other studies like (Berger, 2003 and Sarac, 2002) found a relationship between the two variables but in a moderate statistic effect.
+Other studies like (Berger, 2003 and Sarac, 2002) found a relationship between the two variables but in a moderate statistical effect.
 Thus the second sub hypothesis may be formed as follows:

-$H{al.2}$ : There is a significant relationship between institutional ownership and performance among Bahraini companies.
+Ha1.2: There is a significant relationship between institutional ownership and performance among Bahraini companies.

-3.2.3 Foreign ownership and performance
+3.1.3 Foreign ownership and performance

-Previous studies that studied the effect of foreign ownership on performance found different results.
-Some like (Kummar, 2003 and Sarac, 2002) couldn't find any relation between the two variables.
-Others, like (Sarkar and Sarkar, 2000 and Patibandle , 2002) found a positive relationship between foreign ownership and company performance.
+Previous studies that explored the effect of foreign ownership on performance found different results.
+Some ones like (Kummar, 2003 and Sarac, 2002) couldn't find any relation between the two variables.
+Others, like (Sarkar and Sarkar, 2000 and Patibandle, 2002) found a positive relationship between foreign ownership and company performance.
 Thus, the third sub hypothesis may be formed as follows:

-$H{al.3}$ : There is a significant relationship between foreign ownership and performance among Bahraini companies.
+Ha1.3: There is a significant relationship between foreign ownership and performance among Bahraini companies.

-3.2.4 Management ownership and performance
+3.1.4 Managerial ownership and performance

-Results obtained from previous studies concerning the relationship between managerial ownership and company performance, were also confusing.
+Results obtained from previous studies concerning the relationship between managerial ownership and company performance, were also conflicting.
 While some of them found a positive influence of managerial ownership on performance.(Severin, 2001 and Kummar, 2003).
-Others like (Demsetz and Villalonga, 1999; Rowe and Davidson, 2002; Long and So, 2002) found like managerial ownership does not enhance performance.
+Others like (Demsetz and Villalonga, 1999; Rowe and Davidson, 2002; Long and So, 2002) found that managerial ownership does not enhance performance.
 Thus the fourth sub hypothesis may be formed as follows:

-$H{al.4}$ : There is a significant relationship between management ownership and performance among Bahraini companies.
+Ha1.4: There is a significant relationship between management ownership and performance among Bahraini companies.

-3.3 Study models
+3.2 Study Models

-This study tries to find the effect of ownership structure on company performance.
+This study explores the effect of ownership structure on company performance.
 Thus, ownerships are considered as independent variables and company performance is considered as the dependent variable.
 The study also uses two different measurement tools to measure the dependent variable (company performance).
 The first one is simple Tobin's Q formula and the second one is Return on Assets (ROA) formula.
 Based on that two study models may be developed as follows:

-3.3.1 First model
+3.2.1 First model